angular/angular/aio/content/guide/updating-to-version-9.md

 - Angular now compiles with Ivy by default.
 See [Ivy compatibility section](#ivy).

 - CLI apps compile in [AOT mode](/guide/aot-compiler) by default (which includes template type-checking).
 Users who only built with JIT before may see new type errors.
 See our [template type-checking guide](guide/template-typecheck) for more information and debugging tips.

 - Typescript 3.4 and 3.5 are no longer supported.
 Please update to Typescript 3.6.

-- tslib is now listed as a peer dependency rather than a direct dependency.
-Users not using the CLI will need to manually install tslib via `yarn add tslib` or `npm install tslib --save`.
+- `tslib` is now listed as a peer dependency rather than a direct dependency.
+If you are not using the CLI, you must manually install `tslib`, using `yarn add tslib` or `npm install tslib --save`.

 {@a deprecations}
 ### New Deprecations